mehtajeet97/codedex_react/README.md

 # Events

 <p>Events are actions that occur while you are on a website.
 You can write code that "listens" for these events and causes a reaction!
 These are called event handlers</p>

+<p>In the world of web dev, there are lots of different types of events.
+For exam-ple, When the page first loads on the browser, that's an event.
+When you write a comment on a thread, that's an event. </p>